pyjanitor-devs/pandas_flavor/README.md

 **The easy way to write your own flavor of Pandas**

 Pandas added an new (simple) API to register accessors with Pandas objects.
+This package does two things:
-This package adds support for registering methods as well.
+1. adds support for registering methods as well.
+2. makes each of these functions backwards compatible with older versions of Pandas.

-*What does this mean?*
+***What does this mean?***

-It's super easy to custom functionality to Pandas DataFrames and Series.
+It is now simpler to add custom functionality to Pandas DataFrames and Series.

 Import this package.
 Write a simple python function.
 Register the function using one of the following decorators.

-*Why?*
+***Why?***

 Pandas is super handy.
 Its general purpose is to be a "flexible and powerful data analysis/manipulation library".

-**Pandas Flavor** allows you to tailor Pandas to specific fields or use cases.
+**Pandas Flavor** allows you add functionality that tailors Pandas to specific fields or use cases.

 Maybe you want to add new write methods to the Pandas DataFrame?
 Maybe you want custom plot functionality?
 Maybe something else?